Tutorial, Thesis, and Colloquia

 The faculty advisor should write a one-page evaluation of the student's performance in the course and attach the original to the signed bibliography.
 The evaluation will be kept in the student's permanent file and may be used for graduate school recommendations.

-The original copy of the annotated bibliography, signed by the tutor and including the one-page evaluation, must be hand delivered by the student to the Honors Program Office by the specified date.
+The original copy of the annotated bibliography, signed by the tutor and including the one-page evaluation, must be hand delivered by the student to the Honors College Office by the specified date.
 In special circumstances, the honors program director may approve a second tutorial undertaken in an academic department that is not the student's major.

-The Honors Program thesis is the final achievement of independent study.
+The Honors College thesis is the final achievement of independent study.
 It is an extended paper derived from the research accomplished in the tutorial.
 In some departments, the thesis includes creative materials submitted in connection with an extended paper documenting the genesis of the creative project.
 In either case, the thesis is the culmination of a research project in the student's major.

 The thesis should be scheduled for the fall semester of the senior year, so that if it takes longer than expected, the student's graduation will not be in jeopardy.
 If necessary, a student may receive an INC for thesis work and finish the thesis during the spring term.

-The honors thesis completes the research undertaken in the honors tutorial.
+The Honors thesis completes the research undertaken in the Honors tutorial.
 The student usually continues with the same faculty advisor but must also choose a reader who will offer a second perspective and make suggestions on the improvement of all drafts through the final thesis.
 The faculty advisor and reader consult to arrive at the student's final grade.
 It is wise to choose a reader from a different department other than the major if the topic you have chosen has implication in more than one discipline.
 In any case, it is best to chose an advisor and reader with whom the student feels comfortable and works well together.

-After choosing a topic, the student should get the approval of the advisor and reader and submit the form to the honors program director for approval.
+After choosing a topic, the student should get the approval of the advisor and reader and submit the form to the Honors College director for approval.
 This registration must be completed by the end of the prior semester in which the thesis will be written.
 The proposal description written by the student in consultation with the advisor must be signed by the advisor, the reader, and the honors director before the student is registered for the course.

 Once the paperwork is completed, the advisor should call a meeting with the student and the reader so that the procedural method for approaching the topic can be mutually agreed upon.
 The student should be directed to meet weekly for approximately an hour with the advisor and consult with the reader frequently during the semester.
 The student should prepare duplicate copies of all draft chapters so that the advisor and reader can provide help and correction at every stage of organization and writing.
 (This may not apply to laboratory research and/or creative arts projects, though it does apply to the written stage of the projects.)